-- delivery point having been completely pre-serviced with oil, lubricants, and coolant.
-All prescribed precautions pertaining to first operations and break- in of the unit are to be posted conspicuously on the unit for ready observance by the operator. - Delivery Point: Delivery point of the completed representative unit will be the WVDOH, Equipment Division, Rt.
-33 and Brushy Fork Road, Buckhannon, WV 26201.
+All units must arrive at the delivery having been completely pre-serviced with oil, lubricants, and coolant.
+All prescribed precautions pertaining to first operations and break-in of unit are to be posted conspicuously on the unit for ready observance by the operator.

-7. MISCELLANEOUS:
+7. MISCELLANEOUS